 The teacher collects lots of project proposals from companies and Aalto.
 They are available to all teams.
 Furthermore, the students may look for a Client themselves before the course begins.
 Such projects are reserved for the teams built around the students who found the client.
 The requirements for the projects and Clients, and the legal issues are described in the Client's Manual.

 The project proposals are published before the teams are formed.
-However, the Clients may not be contacted before all the teams have been formed.
+However, the Clients may not be contacted yet.

 If several teams are interested in the same project, only one of them will get it.
 Therefore it is crucial that each team sends their CV to several potential Clients.
 Also, the Client cannot be sure that she will get her favorite team, because another Client may hire them.